jayperryworks/javascript-101/slides.md

 ## Setting expectations

-2 hours is not a lot of time
+- This is a beginner class and we'll stick to basics
+- Only assuming basic knowledge of HTML and CSS
+- There will be a Q&A session at the end

 ---